-24.73 [ Bath temperature display
+Bath temperature display

-The bath heats or is allowed to cool until it reaches the new set-point temperature.
+The bath heats or cools until it reaches the new set-point temperature.
+Turn off the cooling to reach and control at higher temperatures.

 When setting the set-point temperature be careful not to exceed the temperature limit of the bath fluid.
 The over-temperature cutout should be correctly set for added safety.
-See Section 9.8, Cutout.
+See Section 9.10, Cutout.

-To obtain optimum control stability adjust the proportional band as discussed in Section 9.7, Proportional Band.
+To obtain optimum control stability adjust the proportional band as discussed in Section 9.9, Proportional Band.